nds-org/developer-tutorial/README.md

 We will approve accounts belonging to the individuals registered for the NDSC6 hack day on 10/19/16.

+# Fair Warning
-Please be advised that this service is still in beta, and should not be used to house critical or sensitive data.
-See [Appectable Use Policy](https://nationaldataservice.atlassian.net/wiki/display/NDSC/Acceptable+Use+Policy).
+Please be advised that Labs Workbench is still in beta, and should not be used to house critical or sensitive data.

+See [Appectable Use Policy] for more details (https://nationaldataservice.atlassian.net/wiki/display/NDSC/Acceptable+Use+Policy).

 # Test Drive Prefab Applications
 `See Browse and Manage Applications video`